 A Verve research found that 73% of consumers now allow apps to access their mobile’s location, and one in ten (11%) say they always allow apps to do so.

-It was interesting to find that people dropped ZIP code usage because they assume that advanced mobile technology will help them to find the most relevant results.
+It was interesting to find that people stopped using ZIP codes because they assumed that advanced mobile technology would help them find the most relevant results.

 This is not just about finding a place, but also about finding things, inspirations, or even ideas.

-So, we can say that our potential customers are rightly expecting from marketers among the golf clubs to provide exactly what they want, exactly when they want it.
+So, we can say that our potential customers are rightly expecting from marketers among the golf clubs to provide precisely what they want, exactly when they want it.

 Hyperlocal marketing: AdWords & Facebook ads

-When you get into your AdWords account, go to settings then select Locations.
-Within Location select ‘Enter another location’.
+When you log in to your AdWords account, navigate to Settings, then select Locations.
+Within Location, select ‘Enter another location’.

 Here you will be able to define the distance.

-Similarly, in Facebook, you select Local Awareness ad format from the list of ad formats in the Ads Create tool, then enter the address of your business + the distance.
+Similarly, on Facebook, you select the Local Awareness ad format from the list of ad formats in the Ads Create tool, then enter the address of your business + the distance.

-• People traveling in this location -> this will reach those Facebook users who are within 125 miles (200 km) from your selected location.
+- People traveling in this location will reach those Facebook users who are within 125 miles (200 km) of your selected location.